evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 1. From <https://spruce.mongodb.com/>, from the More drop down, select Project Settings.
 2. Select your project from the project dropdown.
-3. From the GitHub & Commit Queue section, set the Commit Queue to Enabled.
+3. From the GitHub section, set the Merge Queue to Enabled.
 4. Add variant and task tags or regexes for the variants and tasks you wish to run when a pull request is added to the queue.

 ### Turn on the GitHub merge queue